britquokka/aoc/2023/README.md

 For part 1 , a DFS with state store is used.
 It avoids to redo the same exploration several times

+### Day 8: Haunted Wasteland

+For part 2, all way from nodes 'xxA' to 'yyA' don't intersect, so you need to find the number of steps for each network path and compute the [LCM][LCM] of the steps found.

 [aoc-about]:   https://adventofcode.com/2023/about